UNINETTSigma2/documentation/code_development/building.md

 An example can provide some hints:
 `-L$MKLROOT/lib/intel64 -lmkl_gnu_thread -lmkl_avx2 -lmkl_core -lmkl_rt`
 The variable *MKLROOT* is set when the Intel module is loaded.

+In many cases the include files are needed and since the CPATH is set by module scripts the following command like might easy the process of translating a colon separated string of directores to something that the Fortran compiler will accept.
+`gfortran -O3 -I${CPATH//:/ -I/}   fftw-3d.f90  ${MKLROOT}/lib/intel64/libfftw3xf_intel.a -lmkl_sequential  -lmkl`
+The above example is an example og using the FFTW wrapper in MKL, using only environment variables set by the module scripts it will be portable with different versions of MKL.

 The following command can be of help when encounter missing symbols:
 `nm -A $MKLROOT/lib/intel64/* | grep <missing symbol>`